lauto16/Equity-research/README.md

 delay should be a floating point number, the worst your internet connection is, the higher it should be. normally this value should be between 2.5 and 5.0

+**Recomendations**
+- Proven through testing it was discovered that using Firefox can increase around 50% eficiency and speed.
+  There's no difference between choosing one browser over the other, just the time and computing performance, so quality of data remains the same.

-Because the scraping process is usually dependent on the internet connection and other factors such as computers speed, we recommend that if an error occurs in the scraping process, you try again.
+- Because the scraping process is usually dependent on the internet connection and other factors such as computers speed, we recommend that if an error occurs in the scraping process, you try again.
 In case it doesn't fix, try increasing the delay argument value.